VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 command-line flags with their descriptions.

 To reload configuration without `vmalert` restart send SIGHUP signal or send GET request to `/-/reload` endpoint.
+The reloading is running asynchronously by groups.

 ### Contributing